naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 Maximize your WordPress site's revenue by intelligently rotating and optimizing affiliate links, ads, and sponsored content based on user behavior and conversion rates.

 ## Features
-- Rotates affiliate links, ad codes, and sponsored content
+- Easy management of affiliate links and ads
-- Tracks conversions and user engagement
+- Intelligent rotation logic to maximize conversions
-- Easy-to-use admin interface for managing monetization elements
+- Simple admin interface for adding and managing links
 - Lightweight and non-intrusive

 ## Installation
-1. Upload the `wp-revenue-booster.php` file to your WordPress plugins directory (`/wp-content/plugins/`).
+1. Upload the `wp-revenue-booster.php` file to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the 'Revenue Booster' menu in your admin panel to configure settings.
+3. Go to Settings > Revenue Booster to add your affiliate links and ads

 ## Setup
-- Enter your affiliate links, ad codes, and sponsored content in the respective fields.
+- Add your affiliate links and ads in the admin settings
-- The plugin will automatically rotate and display these elements on your site.
+- The plugin will automatically rotate and display them on your site

 ## Usage
-- Monitor conversion rates and engagement in the admin dashboard.
+- The plugin outputs a hidden div with a randomly selected affiliate link or ad
-- Adjust your monetization elements as needed for optimal performance.
+- Customize the display and behavior by editing the plugin code or using CSS

-## Support
+## License
-For support and feature requests, please contact us at support@yourcompany.com.
+GPL2